-The purpose of learning New Testament Greek is to read the Greek New Testament.
+The purpose of learning New Testament Greek is to read the Greek New Testament (GNT).

 I recommend that you use this textbook in conjunction with a copy of the Greek New Testament which contains a dictionary bound in the back - you will always have a dictionary handy to look up words when you are reading the text.

-Hence, I will probably not include a dictionary in the textbook, nor will I print sections from the New Testament for reading and translation, but will refer the student to the relevant passage in the New Testament.
+Hence, I will not print sections from the New Testament for reading and translation, but will refer the student to the relevant passages in the Greek New Testament.

 Copyright © 1999 Shirley J. Rollinson, all Rights Reserved